DyfanJones/noctua/cran-comments.md

 ## Submission
-This release contains a couple of bug fixes.
+This release contains a couple of bug fixes and feature.

-## Bug Fix:
-* Prevent assuming role from `AWS_ROLE_ARN`.
-This caused confusing when connecting through web identity
-* Support `dbplyr::in_catalog` when working with `dplyr::tbl`

 ## Test environments
 * local OS X install, 4.2.0